Asbestos Disease Awareness Organization

-The Asbestos Disease Awareness Organization (ADAO) is a nonprofit organization in the U.S. dedicated to preventing asbestos exposure, eliminating asbestos-related diseases such as mesothelioma, and protecting asbestos victims' civil rights through education, advocacy, and community initiatives.
+The Asbestos Disease Awareness Organization (ADAO) is a nonprofit organization in the U.S. that helps to prevent asbestos exposure and eliminate all asbestos-related diseases, such as mesothelioma, through education, advocacy, and community initiatives.
 ADAO was founded by Linda Reinstein and Doug Larkin in 2004 and is headquartered in Redondo Beach, California.
 Three boards lead it: the Board of Directors, Science Advisory Board, and Prevention Advisory Board.